jkinred/jkinred.github.io/content/post/devops-soe-for-newbs.md

 The solution utilised Fedora Workstation slimmed down with Kickstart, Packer to build the image, Masterless Puppet to configure the box and Vagrant to run it.

-Unfortunately, I can't publish this code.
+Unfortunately, I can't publish the code at this time.

 # Overview